rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/CallMethodHandler.md

 ## Oveview

 CallMethodHandler is invoked when the task specified in the intent has the value "callMethod".
 This handler is used to make firebolt api calls to the device and perform schema validation on the response.
-More about schema validation here : [Validation documentation](../Validations.md).
+More about schema validation [here](../Validations.md#schema-validation)

 It performs the following actions :
-1. Parse the input message received to get the API.
+1. Parse the input message received to fetch the api name and the parameters required.
 2. Call the API with the parameters required for the API call.
 3. Save the API response/error and perform schema validation.
 4. Format the result and send the response back to IntentReader.